 Benefits of using Insulation Boards:

-The obvious benefits are of course the savings on your energy bills and the impact on your quality of living.
-And obviously it doesn't take up as much space compared to other insulation options such as Fiberglass for instance.
+- The obvious benefits are of course the savings on your energy bills and the impact on your quality of living.

 From Kingspan to Celotex, all the leading brands offer a large range of insulation foam boards.
 With so many options, it can be tricky when it comes to choosing the best thermal insulation board for your project.
 In order to help you make the right decision, we will give you an overview of what's available on the market.